A question that is often asked by newer players, as well as some not so new, is what type of paddle should I use AND how often should I replace it?

 When you combine a heavier weight along with a balance point towards the head so it feels heavier, that is one of the contributors to arm fatigue and pain, especially with a lot of play.

-All the Xenon paddles have a medium core.
+All the Xenon paddles have a medium core (except the Vector Light Max).
 This helps to provide more control and just a little extra "pop" from the trampoline effect.
 Firmer cores often times feel like you are hitting with a solid piece of wood, which makes it harder to control but provides more power.